hall-lab/cromulent/README.md

 Each subcommand will have it own set of options.
 Try `cromulent <subcommand> --help` for more details on each subcommand.

-## Workflow Reports
+# Cromwell Workflow Reports

-The `cromwell wf` subcommand contains various report types.
+The `cromulent wf` subcommand contains various report types for actively running and completed cromulent workflows.

 The `cromulent wf` subcommand takes an `--opts` parameter that is specialized for a given `--report` option.
 The `--opts` parameter must be in the following key/value command separated format: